 There are two kinds of codes you will come across when it comes to accessing your photos: access codes and verification codes.
 You might encounter both during your PhotoDay experience, but what exactly is the difference between them?

-Or, if on mobile, they can text the access code to 90738, where we will immediately text back with a direct link to the gallery itself.
+Customers can also choose to text the access code to 90738, where we will immediately text back with a direct link to the gallery itself.
 The link will automatically open their phone's web browser and direct the customer to their photos.

-After which you can enter it on the verification code screen.
-Once you’ve done that, you will be able to view your cart, customize your items, and finally purchase your photos!
+Once you’ve done that, you will be able to view your gallery, customize your items, and purchase your photos!